To Each His Own (1946 film)

 To Each His Own is a 1946 American romantic drama film directed by Mitchell Leisen and starring Olivia de Havilland, Mary Anderson, Roland Culver and John Lund.
 It was produced and distributed by Paramount Pictures.
 The screenplay was written by Charles Brackett and Jacques Théry.
 A young woman bears a child out of wedlock and has to give him up.

 De Havilland won the Academy Award for Best Actress.
 Brackett was nominated for Best Writing, Original Story.
-The title song became a hit.
+The title song (music by Jay Livingston and lyrics by Ray Evans) became a hit.

 Plot

-In World War II London, fire wardens Josephine "Jody" Norris and Lord Desham keep vigil and bond over being lonely, middle-aged people.
+In World War II London, England, fire wardens Josephine "Jody" Norris and Lord Desham keep vigil and bond over being lonely, middle-aged people.
 While Desham is arranging dinner plans, a man from Jody's hometown turns up and tells her that someone from their town is arriving at the train station.
 Overjoyed, she rushes to the station and runs into a young woman who is waiting for her pilot beau, which sends Jody into a flashback.

 Jody is the belle of her small American hometown of Piersen Falls.
 Both Alec Piersen and traveling salesman Mac Tilton propose to her, but she turns them down.
 Alec marries Corinne, his second choice.
 When handsome US Army Air Service fighter pilot Captain Bart Cosgrove flies in to promote a World War I bond drive, he and Jody fall in love, though they have only one night together.

 Later, a pregnant Jody is secretly visiting a doctor in New York and is advised that her life is in danger and she needs an operation.
 She agrees, though she would lose her unborn child.
 When she learns that Bart has been killed in action, she changes her mind and secretly gives birth to their son in 1919.
 She tries to arrange it so that she can "adopt" the boy without scandal, but the scheme backfires.
 Corinne loses her own newborn that same day but is consoled by Jody's.
 Jody loves her son, named Gregory or "Griggsy", from afar.

 Jody's father dies, forcing her to sell the family drugstore.
 When Jody asks to become Griggsy's live-in nurse, Corinne turns her down.
 Agitated, Jody reveals that she is Griggsy's mother.
 Knowing that her husband never loved her, Corinne is determined to keep the one person who does.